I don’t like submerging myself in icy cold. Correction: I hate it. Yet I take a cold shower every single day.

 I prefer the other methods as contrast showers don’t feel as satisfying, they take longer, and I don’t step out feeling quite as good.
 Almost like I cheated.

-Adding Cold Showers to Your Routine
+Adding Cold Showers to Your Daily Routine

-It can seem overwhelming.
+Such a large change can seem overwhelming.

 Want to make it a habit?
 Don’t make the classic mistake of biting off more than you can chew.